ouonline/emacs-company-ofc/README.md

 emacs -batch -f batch-byte-compile *.el
 ```

-to create a byte-compiled version to speed up completion. **DO NOT** forget to re-compile when you update the source .el file.
+to create a byte-compiled version to speed up completions. **DO NOT** forget to re-compile when you update these `.el` files.